NourozR/Reconstruction-and-Compression-of-Color-Images/README.md

 I have added two .py files here.
 One is main fuction to do it and another is my practice file which I did for myself from scratch - but that's too helpful if anyone wants to understand each steps more clearly.

 To run the code on ubuntu, save input file "dhoni.jpg" and "image_reconstruction_using_PCA.py" in same directory and run the .py file.
 However, install all required packages before running the code.
 You can use this code on any image, with a bit of change, for similar purpose.

+Update: If you are working with rectangular image shapes, just change: axis = None from axis = 0/1.
+I could change the code and make more generalized but not doing that right now.